steverep/transform-async-modules-webpack-plugin/README.md

 ## How it works

-The plugin works by transforming async modules using [`@babel/preset-env`](https://babeljs.io/docs/babel-preset-env) right before they are ready to be written to a chunk.
-It is expected that modules are already transpiled using [`babel-loader`](https://www.npmjs.com/package/babel-loader), so the primary transformations occurring are simply to the `async function`:
+The plugin works by transforming async modules using [Babel](https://babeljs.io) right before they are ready to be written to a chunk.
+It is expected that modules are already transpiled (e.g. by using [`babel-loader`](https://www.npmjs.com/package/babel-loader)), so the primary transformations occurring are simply to the `async function`:

 1. [`@babel/plugin-transform-async-to-generator`](https://babeljs.io/docs/babel-plugin-transform-async-to-generator) to convert to a generator function, and
 2. [`@babel/plugin-transform-regenerator`](https://babeljs.io/docs/babel-plugin-transform-regenerator) to convert the ES2015 generator